Scala-Dev/exp-python2-sdk/README.md

 - `api_key=None` The consumer app api key.
 Required consumer app credential.
 - `allow_pairing=False` Whether to allow authentication to fallback to pairing mode.
 If `True`, invalid or empty device - credentials will start the sdk in pairing mode.
 - `host=https://api.goexp.io` The api host to authenticate with.
-- `enable_network=True` Whether or not to establish a socket connection with the EXP network.
+- `enable_network=True` Whether or not to establish a socket connection with the EXP.
 If `False`, you will not be - able to listen for broadcasts.

 ```python
 import exp_sdk